alejandro2014/knight/README.md

 Roadmap
 -------
-* 0.4 - Fully operative shell.
-All the functionality of the program is migrated to api calls
+* 0.4.5 - Development of the widgets (menu bar, status bar, dialogs, buttons, etc)
 * 0.5 - Restored 2d functionality of the old program.
 Widget engine completed.
 Console and 2d views are equivalent
 * 0.7 - 3d view with openGl, not very interactive
 * 0.8 - Interactive 3d view